-Naming businesses: Please avoid naming businesses or commercial services in your comment.
-Any comments breaching this rule will not be published.
+Naming businesses: please avoid naming businesses or commercial services in your review.
+Any reviews breaching this rule will not be published.

-Under-16s: If you are under 16 ensure you have permission from a parent or guardian before posting on the NHS website.
+Under-16s: if you're under 16 ensure you have permission from a parent or guardian before posting on the NHS website.

 Asking for and giving specific medical or health advice is not permitted.

-We may remove comments that reference specific medical products or medicines if the context is not appropriate.
+We may remove reviews that reference specific medical products or medicines if the context is not appropriate.

-Current court cases and court injunctions: contempt of court rules mean you cannot make comments that could prejudice the outcome of a court case or General Medical Council hearing.
-Comments on something that subsequently becomes the subject of a court case or hearing will also be removed if they risk being in contempt of court.
+Current court cases and court injunctions: contempt of court rules mean you cannot leave reviews that could prejudice the outcome of a court case or General Medical Council hearing.
+Reviews about something that subsequently becomes the subject of a court case or hearing will also be removed if they risk being in contempt of court.
 Contributions that break a court injunction will be removed.

 Disclaimer: this definition is not to be regarded as a statement of the law nor should it be relied upon to make any judgement as to whether content is potentially defamatory.
 It is up to you to decide whether to take specific legal advice.

-Threats: comments containing threats of public fear, terrorism or threats towards any individual are not permitted.
+Threats: reviews containing threats of public fear, terrorism or threats towards any individual are not permitted.

 Copyright: ensure that you own the copyright to any material you put on the site – especially if you have copied it from another source.
-If we are in doubt about the ownership of content we will remove it from the site.
+If we're in doubt about the ownership of content we will remove it from the site.

 Copyright of your contributions

 Your contributions to the NHS website are published to the general public.
-In submitting your comments you assign all rights to the NHS website for use and publication of your contribution (further information can be found in terms and conditions).
-If you are unwilling to grant the NHS website copyright to your contribution you should not submit it to the site.
+In submitting your reviews you assign all rights to the NHS website for use and publication of your contribution (further information can be found in terms and conditions).
+If you're unwilling to grant the NHS website copyright to your contribution you should not submit it to the site.